Paul-Wortmann/Star.P.G./Readme.txt

   Graphics
 ---------------------
 Buttons generated with http://cooltext.com/
+Most backgrounds were renderd with Genetica Viewer 3.51.2181 Copyright (c) 2006-2010 Spiral Graphics Inc.
-Graphics were created and/or modified with GIMP.
+Many graphics were created and/or modified with GIMP. (http://www.gimp.org/)

 ---------
   Sound